drgarlic/art/README.md

--l | -link "link" "name"            Create a theme using a link to an image -light                              Set the brightness of the theme to light -list                               Display a list of available themes and exit -n | -name                          Display the name of the current theme and exit -o | -override                      Enable overriding of existing themes (one-time only) -q | -quiet                         Disable logs
+-l | -link "link" "name"            Create a theme using a link to an image -light                              Set the brightness of the theme to light -list                               Display a list of available themes and exit -n | -next                          Load the next theme from the list -name                               Display the name of the current theme and exit -o | -override                      Enable overriding of existing themes (one-time only) -p | -previous                      Load the previous theme from the list -q | -quiet                         Disable logs
--r | -random                        Select a random theme to load -reload                             Rewrite the configuration of the current theme (for devs) -red                                Preset the red color -s | -swap                          Swap the brightness of the current theme -t | -theme "theme"                 Load a particular theme -ua | -unsplash-artist "name"       Create a theme using a random picture from an Unsplash's artist
+-r | -random                        Select a random theme to load -red                                Preset the red color -reload                             Rewrite the configuration of the current theme (for devs) -s | -swap                          Swap the brightness of the current theme -t | -theme "theme"                 Load a particular theme -ua | -unsplash-artist "name"       Create a theme using a random picture from an Unsplash's artist